chan-w/code-cloze/anki/README.md

 This integration provides cloze deletion functionality for formatted code in Anki flashcards using CodeMirror 6.
 The current implementation supports syntax highlighting for Python and can be extended to other languages using CodeMirror 6 [language extensions](https://codemirror.net/#languages).

 ## Anki Supported Version
-This template is compatible with Anki Version 2.1.66.
+These templates are compatible with Anki Version 2.1.66.
 Please note that we rely on JavaScript, which [isn't officially supported](https://docs.ankiweb.net/templates/styling.html#javascript) by Anki.
 This may cause challenges in compatibility with future Anki releases.

 ## How it Works
 We use the Vite.js production build and additional helper functions to display the front and back of the Anki flashcards.